 The Oxford dictionary defines Investment as “the action or process of investing money for profit.”

-In very simple terms, in my mind, to invest is to put something into something to result in an outcome.
+In very simple terms, to invest is to put time, effort, money or resources etc into something with an expectation of an enhanced outcome.

 For example, you can